pwyde/monochrome-kde/README.md

 - Change **Aurorae** theme in **System Settings** > **Application Style** > **Window Decorations** > select **Monochrome**.
 - Download and install the [Papirus icon theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme).
 - Enable **Blur** in **System Settings** > **Desktop Behaviour** > **Desktop Effetcs**.
-- The default font used by the **SDDM** theme is [San Francisco](https://developer.apple.com/fonts) and must therefore either be installed or changed.
+- The default font used by the **SDDM** theme is [San Francisco](https://developer.apple.com/fonts) and must therefore either be installed or changed:
-  1. Install the font from the [AUR](https://aur.archlinux.org/packages/otf-san-francisco/) on [Arch](https://www.archlinux.org/) based distributions.
+  - Install the font from the [AUR](https://aur.archlinux.org/packages/otf-san-francisco/) on [Arch](https://www.archlinux.org/) based distributions.
-  2. Change the `font` property in the `/usr/share/sddm/themes/monochrome/heme.conf` configuration file from `"SF Pro Text"` to `"Noto Sans"` or any other desired font that is installed on the system.
+  - Change the `font` property in the `/usr/share/sddm/themes/monochrome/heme.conf` configuration file from `"SF Pro Text"` to `"Noto Sans"` or any other desired font that is installed on the system.

 ## Credits
 Some graphical elements and artwork in this project is based on other popular themes for the KDE Plasma 5 desktop.